 TOGO – Air border reopened.

-TURKMENISTAN – Land border reopened to commercial traffic with Iran.
+TURKMENISTAN – Land border reopened to commercial traffic with Iran and China.

 TURKS AND CAICOS – Borders reopened.

 UNITED ARAB EMIRATES – Air border reopened.
 Land border with Oman, Qatar, and Saudi Arabia reopened.

 UNITED KINGDOM – Border open only to Ireland and its dependencies.
 For latest update, please visit: https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors#countries-and-territories-with-no-self-isolation-requirement-on-arrival-in-england.

 UNITED STATES – All fifty states are in different stages of reopening.
 International airports remain open to all except visitors who have been to Iran, China, EU, the UK, Ireland, South Africa, and Brazil in the previous 14 days, and certain classes of immigrant visa holders.
 Land borders with Mexico and Canada are only open to essential travel.
 The U.S. is temporarily suspending the entry of immigrants and non-immigrants in work categories until March 31st, 2021.
 U.S. Embassies and consulates globally are suspending routine visa services or are providing very limited visa services.